The 32D Infantry Division

 In July of 1942 the Division relocated to Camp Tamborine, near Brisbane on Australia’s east coast.
 The 900-mile move from Adelaide to Brisbane was rather difficult.
 Much of the Division’s equipment and personnel were shipped by railroad (some also went by sea).
 Each Territory in Australia had its own (different) rail gauge (gauge refers to the distance between the two rails).
 The trains had to stop at the border of each territory; the train was then unloaded and all the equipment and soldiers had to be loaded onto a different train that was compatible with the rail gauge in the next territory.
 The 32D Division crossed the borders of four Australian Territories before it reached Brisbane.

-On 30 August, Camp Tamborine was renamed Camp Cable, in honor of Tec.
-5 Gerald O. Cable, a Soldier from Michigan assigned to Service Company, 126TH Infantry.
+On 30 August, Camp Tamborine was renamed Camp Cable, in honor of Technician Fifth Grade Gerald Owen Cable, a Soldier from Michigan assigned to Service Company, 126TH Infantry.
 Tec.
 5 Cable was making the trip to Brisbane aboard a Liberty Ship that was transporting some of the Division’s equipment.
-He went MIA, presumed KIA, when the ship, William Dawes, was torpedoed by a Japanese submarine on 22 July.
-He was on deck at the time of the attack and survivors believe he was killed in the initial explosion.
-He became the first Soldier of the 32D Division to be KIA in World War II.
+He has been MIA, presumed KIA, since 22 July when the ship, William Dawes, was torpedoed and sunk by Japanese submarine I-11.
+He had volunteered to serve as an ammunition bearer for a deck gun at the stern.
+He, and four Navy Armed Guards, was killed when the torpedo struck the stern.
+Fifty-four crew members and passengers made it to the life boats before a second torpedo sealed the ship’s fate.
+Some references state that Cable had spotted the approaching torpedo and attempted to give the alarm before it exploded.
+Some references suggest that the deck gun was shooting at the torpedo before it struck.
+He became the first Soldier of the 32D Division to be KIA during World War II.
 Tec.
-5 Cable was posthumously awarded the Silver Star and Purple Heart for his service and sacrifice on 22 Jul.
+5 Cable earned the Silver Star and Purple Heart, posthumously, for his service and sacrifice on 22 Jul.
 ‘42.
-More information about him and his medal can be found on the roster of Silver Star recipients. [added 1 Feb.
-‘13]
+More information about him and his medal can be found on the roster of Silver Star recipients. [added 1 Feb. ’13, TPB; updated 17 Sep. ’18, TPB]

 photo from collection of Tec.
 5 Sydney E. Anderson